basis-company/sharded-queue.py/README.md

 `route` method returns an array of routes, each route is defind using:
 - `thread` - requests pipe that uses strict order prcessing
-- `order` - define priority for you requests inside a thread
+- `priority` - define priority for you requests inside a thread

 ## Handlers